Education Services for Overseas Students Act (ESOS Act) 2000 Compliance

 Flinders University is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

-The ESOS Act only applied to onshore international students who are studying in Australia on a student visa.
-It does not apply to students studying in offshore locations.
+The ESOS Act only applies to onshore international students who are studying in Australia on a student visa.
+It does not apply to students studying in offshore locations or international students on any other temporary visa.

 For further information refer to: